Dlurak/Copykana/README.md

 - **Copy Kana Emojis:** Quickly copy kana emojis to your clipboard with a single tap.
 - **Emoji Categories:** Easily browse emojis sorted into many categories for easy access.
 - **Category Filtering:** Looking for a emoji exactly for your mood?
 Use the category filter to find the perfect emoji.
 You can even filter by multiple categories at once.
+- **Favourites:** You found your perfect favourite emoji?
+Perfect, with the new favourites features you can now save it to find it even faster!
 - **Blazing Fast:** Copykana achieves blazing fast load times.
 In Lighthouse, Copykana scores a perfect 100 in performance!
 - **Dark Mode:** Copykana supports both light and dark mode, so you can use it comfortably in any lighting condition.
 - **Gorgeous Collection:** Copykana has over 30 kana emojis, and the collection is growing!
 Feel free to submit your own kana emojis to be featured in Copykana.